arvinsalehi/arvinsalehi/README.md

 - goal_a -> Be Good enought to contribute to the open source projects like [this](https://github.com/torvalds/linux), [this](https://github.com/riscv), and some others (long way to go).

 ## In Progress Learning/Desired Road map ...
-- LPIC2 titles, concurent programming with Cuda, embedded systems
+- Linux Kernel development -> Rust, C
+- Parallel GPU programming -> CUDA
+- Server Infrastructure -> LPIC2
+- Embedded systems -> FreeRTOS, ...

 Feel free to reach out to discuss collaborations or opportunities!